 I have never felt very comfortable with telling children fantasies.
 As stories, yes, but fantasies, no. Even before I knew of Montessori.

 I was always greatly impressed with adults who can go up to children and with great assurance spin the most outrageous nonsense.
 I felt they must have an extremely theatrical spirit.
 If a child related to me their fantasies, I would look at them, slightly frightened, somewhat interested, and allow them to go on.
 I would try to tease out the truth in their tales, with questions; why they would wish to say these things that are completely unrelated to reality – perhaps some of it is related to reality?
 These are so called cases of children who are repressed and find outlets in imagination.
 But the children who are most eager to tell tales tend to be those who are healthy, hale, with generous parents, instead of (as in stories) the poor and downtrodden.
-Even Sarah Crewe, the pampered and indulged, dropped her fantasies of her doll once she became poor.
+Even Sarah Crewe, the virtuous-despite-being-pampered-and-indulged, dropped her fantasies of her doll once she became poor.
 In fact, if you listen, their tales are always based on something, rarely completely original.
 They are part and parcel of tales told to them, or shown to them.
-I have rarely met one who, before puberty, has created truly original stories.
+I cannot profess to have met one who, before puberty, has created truly original stories.

 And now that I have my own child, I feel even more strongly that I cannot bring myself to tell him tales, to speak of fairies and goblins and even witches as truth.
 You see, he believes me when I tell him the names of animals and what they do, he believes me when I show him dinosaurs, even if he will never see one alive.
 He will believe me if I tell him of leprechauns.
 And for me to do that, I feel, would be betraying this trust he has in me.